Candidate Handbook and Nominations Pack

 Manifesto Transparency

-Being elected to Sabbatical and Executive Officer positions puts you in spaces and conversations you may not normally be able to access as a student.
+Being elected puts you in spaces and conversations you may not normally be able to access as a student.
 Many students use these opportunities to help promote existing student campaigns or bodies of work.
 It is important however that your manifesto does not unintentionally erase the work students have already put into these campaigns and works.
 It is important that, where mentioning a pre-existing campaign or body of work in your manifesto, you make clear:

 • What has been your involvement in this work so far?